rootless-containers/rootlesscontaine.rs/content/getting-started/docker.md

 weight: 20
 ---

-Rootless Docker/Moby was initially proposed in early 2018 and has been merged to the Docker/Moby upstream since Docker 19.03.
+Rootless Docker/Moby was implemented in 2018 following rootless runc, containerd, and BuildKit.
+Rootless Docker has been merged to the Docker/Moby upstream since Docker 19.03.

 Docker 19.03 provides almost full features for Rootless mode, including support for port fowarding (`docker run -p`) and multi-container networking (`docker network create`),